Cancel your agreement

 - that you want to cancel the contract

 - the date that you want a response by

 Your letter should tell the seller why you want to cancel the contract.
 For example, you should say what goods and services are more than 30 days late.

 You should keep a copy of the letter for yourself.
 Make a note of the date that you mailed, emailed, or personally delivered the letter to the seller.

 When you cancel a contract, the seller usually has 15 days to return your money.

-If the seller does not refund your money or will not let you cancel your contract, you can complain to the Ministry of Government and Consumer Services or go to Small Claims Court.
+If the seller does not refund your money or will not let you cancel your contract, you can complain to the Ministry of Public and Business Service Delivery or go to Small Claims Court.